AndreasBriese/bbloom/README.md

 ~~Hash function is a modified Berkeley DB sdbm hash (to optimize for smaller strings). sdbm  http://www.cse.yorku.ca/~oz/hash.html~~

-Found sipHash (SipHash-2-4, a fast short-input PRF created by Jean-Philippe Aumasson and Daniel J. Bernstein.) to be even faster.
+Found sipHash (SipHash-2-4, a fast short-input PRF created by Jean-Philippe Aumasson and Daniel J. Bernstein.) to be about as fast. sipHash had been ported by Dimtry Chestnyk to Go (github.com/dchest/siphash )

 Minimum hashset size is: 512 ([4]uint64; will be set automatically).